Novi's Committees module allows you to create committees, manage committee members and their terms, set eligibility requirements, and much more!

 Create Committee Categories

-Categories help you organize and classify committees (and groups!).
-This is especially helpful when you have many committees, as you can filter the committee list by category.
+Categories help organize and classify committees (and groups!).
+This is especially helpful when there are many committees, as you can filter the committee list by category.

-Create a category under the Categories tab.
+Create a category under the Member Settings > Categories tab.
 Just click "Add Category" and enter your preferred name.

 Once you hit "Save & Close," that new category will be available once you begin creating a committee in the next step.